 Anticlimax Boss: When Talia reveals herself in the final act, Bane is seemingly killed off by Catwoman in a way that some find anticlimactic.

-Broken Base: A lot of fans absolutely HATE the film's ending in which Bruce Wayne finally retires from being Batman, passes the torch to John Blake and chooses to live happily ever after in Europe - specifically Italy - with Selina Catwoman Kyle, Earth 2 style, claiming "The Real Batman Would Never Do That!", "The Real Batman Could Never Do That!", "The Real Bruce Wayne Can Never Stop Being Batman!" and so on and so forth, to the point that some even say "The Real Batman Would Die Before He Stopped Being Batman!" and keep insisting that a better ending would be Bruce being dead for real, even though that completely defeats the whole point of the film, that Bruce had to find the will to live and move on with his life.
+Broken Base: One of the biggest dividing points is the film's ending in which Bruce Wayne finally retires from being Batman, passes the torch to John Blake and chooses to live happily ever after in Europe - specifically Italy - with Selina Catwoman Kyle, Earth 2 style.
+Cue fans claiming "The Real Batman Would Never Do That!", "The Real Batman Could Never Do That!", "The Real Bruce Wayne Can Never Stop Being Batman!" and so on and so forth, to the point that some even say "The Real Batman Would Die Before He Stopped Being Batman!" and keep insisting that a better ending would be Bruce being dead for real, even though that completely defeats the whole point of the film, that Bruce had to find the will to live and move on with his life.
 Having him learn that just to die anyway would be counterproductive to say the least.
 Others dislike the ending because they were hoping for an open ended and the adventure continues... type ending wherein future filmmakers and casts could pick up where Nolan and co left off and continue to expand and build upon his work, possibly even using his saga as the launch pad for a cinematic DC Universe, something Warner Bros. had tried to do with 2011's Green Lantern and now seemed to determined to start with 2013's Man of Steel (featuring the long awaited reboot for Superman).

-Also, a lot of fans just absolutely HATE the fact that there is no reference made at all to the Joker, the antagonist of the previous film.
-Nolan and co said this was done out of respect to the late Heath Ledger, but most fans and even some casual members of the general audience came away feeling that it was actually completely disrespectful to Ledger after he gave such a dynamic and mesmerizing performance (others are just angry Joker fans feeling sour grapes that he couldn't be in the film for obvious reasons).
-Others simply found it strange not to have any reference made at all to a character who was such an integral part of the previous film, both from a narrative standpoint and from a box office standpoint.
+Also, there are fans not too pleased with the fact that there is no reference made at all to the Joker, the antagonist of the previous film.
+Nolan and co said this was done out of respect to the late Heath Ledger, but most fans and even some casual members of the general audience came away feeling that it was odd or even disrespectful to Ledger after he gave such a dynamic and mesmerizing performance (others are just angry Joker fans feeling sour grapes that he couldn't be in the film for obvious reasons) to a character that was rather important to the plot.

 Continuity Lockout: One of the biggest criticisms of the film is that its story is tied too heavily with previous installments, one of them being made seven years prior and consequently out of most viewers' memories.
 In contrast, its predecessor can still be enjoyed as a stand-alone film.